Dash-Industry-Forum/codem-isoboxer/README.md

 * emsg

 Support for more boxes can easily be added by adding additional box parsers in `src/iso_box.js`.
+Several utility functions are included to help with reading the various ISOBMFF data types from the raw file.

 ## Requirements

-Modern web browser with support for:
+A modern web browser with support for:

 * ArrayBuffer
 * DataView